mojiezhong/contract-guard/README.md

 # contract-guard
-Language(and library) defines the contract sematic (by cases) which can be used as Mock from client side and testcases for server side.
+Language(and library) can be used to define the contract sematic (by cases).
+Those cases can be used as Mock from client side and testcases for server side.
 ## Motivation
 ## Scope